-Durst is paroled, but returns to jail after violating terms of his parole when he visits the home where the Black murder occurred.
+Durst is paroled, but returns to jail after violating terms of his parole when he visits the home where he murdered Black.

 “All Good Things,” a film based on a fictionalized version of Durst’s life starring Ryan Gosling, is released.
 According to ABC News, the HBO documentary was spawned when Durst got in contact with the directors of this film.